 In recent years, Turkey has become one of the world leaders in the creation of strike and reconnaissance unmanned aerial vehicles.
 The debut of the combat use of Turkish UAVs took place in Syria and Libya, and then they proved themselves well during the second war in Karabakh.
-The success of existing drones has pushed Turkish companies to develop and build new drones.
+The success of existing drones prompted Turkish companies to develop and create new drones.

 Simsek: from target drone to kamikaze drone